Skip to main content

 chmod 600 .env

-# Edit .env, fill in PRIVATE_KEY (your dedicated wallet) and LIMITLESS_API_KEY
+# Edit .env, fill in PRIVATE_KEY (your dedicated wallet) + a Limitless scoped HMAC token

-Get your API key from the Limitless UI:
+Get your scoped HMAC token from the Limitless UI (see Authentication):

 1. limitless.exchange → Connect wallet